bolnel/nelsite1/content/articles/is-project-management-right-for-me.md

 CAPM (Certified Associate in Project Management) by PMI is a good choice – it’s issued by the same institute that issues PMP, the golden standard of a project management certification today.

-CAPM could also substitute certain prerequisites for other certifications – for example, you could use CAPM instead of PRINCE2 Foundation to obtain the PRINCE2 Professional certification.
+CAPM could also substitute certain prerequisites for other certifications – for example, you could use CAPM instead of PRINCE2 Foundation to [obtain the PRINCE2 Professional certification](](/articles/prince2-certification-exam-preparation)).

 Either way, you need to have a solid understanding of the process of both Waterfall and Agile project management.
 [Getting ready for a certification exam](/articles/how-pass-certification-exam-test-first-try-tips-techniques/) helps with that a lot.